There are well over 1,000 genres of music out there in the world today. So, which of those are the top, most popular genres of this decade?

 Indie Rock – is a genre of rock music that came from the UK and America in the 1970s.
 Originally used to describe independent record labels, the term became associated with the music they produced.
 During the 1990s, grunge and punk revival bands in the US and Britpop bands in the UK broke into the mainstream, and the term “alternative” lost its original counter-cultural meaning.

 The term “indie rock” became associated with the bands and genres that remained dedicated to their independent status.
-In the 2000s, changes in the music industry and a growing importance of the Internet enabled a new wave of indie rock bands to achieve mainstream success.
+In the 2000s, changes in the music industry and the growing importance of the Internet-enabled a new wave of indie rock bands to achieve mainstream success.

 EDM – ELECTRONIC DANCE MUSIC